DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 mkdir manifest
 ```

-After that we want to create a namespace for our application, a namespace is a way to divide a Kubernetes cluster into a series of diferent enviorments they are great to help you divide applications in diferent ways such as:
+After that we want to create a namespace for our application, a namespace is a way to divide a Kubernetes cluster into a series of diferent enviorments they are great to help you divide applications in different ways such as:

-* Development/Quality/Production Enviorments
+* Development/Quality/Production Environments
-* Tennant1/Tennant2/Tennant3 Enviorments
+* Tennant1/Tennant2/Tennant3 Environments
 * ...

-We want our application to run in it's own enviorment so we have to create a namespace to do this create a file named namespace.yaml and insert the following content
+We want our application to run in it's own environment so we have to create a namespace to do this create a file named namespace.yaml and insert the following content

 ```yaml
 apiVersion: v1